 Most everyone knows what Nutella is right?
 That hazelnut chocolate spread that you can buy pretty much purchase at any market.
 Commercials even advertise it as a great breakfast option on toast, really??!!
 I could never give it to my kids for breakfast it’s so full of sugar and one bite is surely addictive I tell ya!
 Talk about a sugar crash immediately after ingesting!

-Before I became sugar free over 10 years ago now, I would buy the store bought brand and eat a spoonful a day, I’d finish off a jar a week!
+Before I became sugar free over 13 years ago now, I would buy the store bought brand and eat a spoonful a day, I’d finish off a jar a week!
 To say I wasn’t addictive is a lie for sure.
 The taste is unmistakable and there really isn’t anything else to compare with it.
 Today I can honestly say I have no interest to ever buy store bought Nutella again and making my homemade version is the next best thing.
 Knowing it’s sugar free, without preservatives and additives makes me super happy and you could most certainly have it for breakfast with some toast!

 No need for refrigeration, it can stay at room temp for up to a week, if it even lasts that long.

 May not be as perfectly smooth as the store-bought kind, but for a homemade healthy sugar-free version there is no denying, it’s amazing!

 - If you’d prefer a thicker texture use 1/4 cup coconut oil melted.
 I prefer it to be more spreadable and loose so I used more oil.
 If you prefer thinner texture as in my pictures above use 1/2 cup coconut oil.

 - The hazelnut flavored stevia is fantastic here, but feel free to use any sweetener you prefer to taste.

 - If you prefer to leave all sweeteners out you can also do that and it will be more like a peanut butter that has no sugar in it.